The will of God will never lead you where the grace of God will not protect you.

 One tradition has it that Apostle Bartholomew was executed in Albanopolis in Armenia.
 According to popular hagiography (biography or anthology), the apostle was flayed alive (skinned alive) and beheaded.
 He is said to have been martyred for having converted Polymius, the king of Armenia, to Christianity.

-This morning's service was lovely.
+This first service during Covid was lovely.
 Several of us commented on how nice it was.
-Despite not being in our beautiful church, the service seemed very personal even though we were all social distanced from each other.
+Despite not being in our beautiful church, the service seemed very personal even though we were all socially distanced from each other.
 Well done Fr Mark.

 The Open the Book banner that Marg Wood created during the early part of lockdown was on display on the stage and it looked wonderful.
 Well done Marg.